jfcloutier/karma_system/research_fellowship/notebook.md

 ## June 24, 2024

-Formalized the nature and origins of a CA's beliefs entailing the synthesis of objects, and wrote about it.
+Formalized the nature and origins of a CA's experiences entailing the synthesis of objects, and wrote about it.

 ## June 23, 2024